aws-samples/sm-data-wrangler-mlops-workflows/2-step-functions-pipelines/README.md

 ## Getting Started

 In this sample, we will use Step Functions to orchestrate the data wrangler based ML workflow using [AWS Step Functions Data Science SDK](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-python-sdk.html)
 The AWS Step Functions Data Science SDK is an open-source library that allows data scientists to create workflows that can preprocess datasets, build, deploy and monitor machine learning models using AWS SageMaker and AWS Step Functions.
+The AWS Step Functions Data Science SDK provides a Python API that can create and invoke Step Functions workflows.
+You can manage and execute these workflows directly in Python, as well as Jupyter notebooks.

 We will build a simple ML workflow leveraging SageMaker that has a preprocessing step using Data Wrangler, a training step and a save model step.
 We will chain these steps in order, assign dependencies and catch failures in the flow with Step Functions.
 The workflow will look as below